NxPKG/khulnasoft-docs/content/browser-rendering/platform/wrangler.md

 ## Bindings

-[Bindings](/workers/configuration/bindings/) allow your Workers to interact with resources on the Cloudflare developer platform.
+[Bindings](/workers/configuration/bindings/) allow your Workers to interact with resources on the Khulnasoft developer platform.
 A browser binding will provide your Worker with an authenticated endpoint to interact with a dedicated Chromium browser instance.

 To deploy a Browser Rendering Worker, you must declare a [browser binding](/workers/configuration/bindings/) in your Worker's `wrangler.toml` configuration file.